Wayne82/wayne82.github.io/_drafts/Neural-Network-Notes-CNN.md

 * **Local Connectivity (Receptive Field)**: Each neuron in a Conv layer is only connected to a small region of the input volume, known as its receptive field, rather than being fully connected.
 * **Weight Sharing**: The weights connecting receptive fields to neurons are shared across all neurons in a given depth slice, greatly reducing the number of parameters.

-In short, **a ConvNet is composed of layers that each transform an input 3D volume into an output 3D volume via a differentiable function—some with learnable parameters, others not.**
+In short, **a ConvNet is composed of layers that each transform an input 3D volume into an output 3D volume via a differentiable function — some with learnable parameters, others not.**

 There are three primary types of layers used to build ConvNet architectures: